jpsdr/NNEDI3/nnedi3 - Readme.txt

-         0 - no prescreening (same as false in prior versions) 1 - original prescreener (same as true in prior versions) 2 - new prescreener level 0
-         3 - new prescreener level 1
-         4 - new prescreener level 2
+         0 - no prescreening (same as false in prior versions) 1 - original prescreener (same as true in prior versions) 2 - new prescreener level 0 (<=16 bits only, otherwise go back to 1) 3 - new prescreener level 1 (<=16 bits only, otherwise go back to 1) 4 - new prescreener level 2 (<=16 bits only, otherwise go back to 1)

           ** Higher levels for the new prescreener result in cubic interpolation being used on fewer pixels (so are slower, but incur less error).
 However, the